istio-ecosystem/wharf-multicluster-sync/demo-scenarios.md

 ### The inception of the _Bookinfo_ application

 In _org1_, a developer team is responsible for creating the _Bookinfo_ application.
 They start by creating 2 microservices, namely, _productpage_ and _details_.
-They learn about a microservice made available by a team from _org2_ and decide to use it.
+They learn about a microservice made available by a team from _org2_ and decide to use it, instead of reinventing the wheel.
 Thus, the first version of _bookinfo_ is finished, which uses the version 1 of the _reviews_ service (_reviews-v1_) made available by _org2_.

 **Demo steps:**

+The steps below demonstrate the user-triggered binding to a service exposed in a remote cluster.

 1. Start with services _productpage_ and _details_ running on _cluster1_.
 2. Start with service _reviews-v1_ running on _cluster2_.